kyma-project/test-infra/docs/prow/prow-jobs.md

 Prow runs presubmit and postsubmit jobs based on the following parameters:

 - `always_run: true` for the job to run automatically at all times.
-- `run_if_changed: true` for the job to run automatically when you modify files matching the conditions defined in the `yaml` configuration file.
+- `run_if_changed: {regular expression}` for the job to run if a PR modifies files matching the pattern.
+If a PR does not modify the files, this job sends a notification to GitHub with the information that it is skipped.

 If you set the **always_run** parameter to `false` to and leave `run_if_changed` without any value, the job won't run unless you trigger it manually.